Brown v. Board litigants, family mark anniversary as Biden decries ongoing school inequality

 WASHINGTON — President Joe Biden is commemorating the 70th anniversary of the U.S. Supreme Court’s landmark ruling in Brown v.
 Board of Education this week while recognizing that the full potential of the decision “remains unfulfilled.”

-Friday marks 70 years since the U.S. Supreme Court ruled racial segregation in public schools to be unconstitutional in a case that originated with a challenge to the Topeka, Kansas, Board of Education.
+Friday marks 70 years since the U.S. Supreme Court ruled racial segregation in public schools to be unconstitutional in a case named for a challenge to the Topeka, Kansas, Board of Education.
 Since the 1954 decision, racial segregation has not only persisted, but increased, in school districts across the U.S., according to a recent report.

 “There is still so much work to do to ensure that every student has equal access to a quality education and that our school systems fully benefit from the diversity and talent of our students — because diversity has always been one of our Nation’s greatest strengths,” Biden wrote in a proclamation on the 70th anniversary of the decision.
 The president has committed to advancing racial equity during his administration.